 - we all have rights and responsibilities within the different groups to which we belong - following our school values helps to promote positive relationships with others - following our school values helps us to become better learners - rules are needed in our families, in our classroom and in our playground - local government has an important role in our community providing many services and resources.

 MATHEMATICS

 The Victorian Curriculum outlines four Mathematical Proficiencies: understanding, fluency, problem solving and reasoning.
-For Year 3 students connecting related ideas making reasonable estimates
+For Year 4 students

 Understanding would include: